hygraph/nextjs-graphcms-events-starter/README.md

 1. GraphCMS will house our entire content architecture.
 We will discuss the architecture in further detail at the connected blog post.
 The rough structure (though not hierarchial) looks like this: Events -> (Sponsors | Tracks -> Time-Slots -> Talks -> Speakers)

-2. Next will power our application where we fetch content from GraphCMS (through a GraphQL proxy that authenticates our GraphCMS endpoint, hosted locally in a lambda function).
+2. Next.js will power our application where we fetch content from GraphCMS (through a GraphQL proxy that authenticates our GraphCMS endpoint, hosted locally in a lambda function).

 3. The "Submit a Talk" function is handled server-side in a lambda, executed by now.
 This will create a talk submission that is entered into GraphCMS.